 At Four Rivers Periodontics and Implant Specialists, we often hear patients express surprise when we mention the connection between gum health and heart health.
-It’s an important link that underscores the need to take oral health seriously—not just for a beautiful smile but for overall well-being.
+This connection is particularly important to highlight during February, which is American Heart Month.
+It is a reminder that taking care of your oral health is not just about achieving a beautiful smile—it is also about protecting your overall well-being, including your heart.

 The Science Behind the Link